ucb-rit/savio-training-intro-fall-2020/intro.md

 # Data transfer: Box & bDrive

-Box and bDrive (the Cal branded Google Drive) both provide **unlimited**, free, secured, and encrypted content storage of files to Berkeley affiliates.
+Box and bDrive (the Cal branded Google Drive) both provide free, secured, and encrypted content storage of files to Berkeley affiliates. bDrive provides unlimited storage, while Box no longer does.
 They are both good options for backup and long-term storage.
-While the total storage is unlimited, Box has a maximum file size of 15 Gb while bDrive has a maximum file size of 5Tb.
+Box has a maximum file size of 15 Gb while bDrive has a maximum file size of 5Tb.

 You can interact with both services via web browser, and both services provide a desktop app you can use to move and sync files between your computer and the cloud.